 The Policy Council is the Association's leadership team.
 It currently consists of four elected cohorts serving staggered, four-year terms of office; the APPAM officers (ex officio voting); the APPAM executive director and the editor of JPAM (ex-officio non-voting).

 Since 2013, APPAM's individual members elect three new people to the Council each year while APPAM's institutional members elect one person to serve on the Council.
+The three-person cohort consists of: 1) a member working in an academic setting; 2) an early career member working in an academic setting (early career is difined as being withing 10 years of receipt of the terminal degree); and 3) a member working in a non-academic setting.
 To read about the roles and disciplines of these individuals, please visit the Bylaws page of this site.

 Click here for a listing of APPAM Officers.